apify/apify-sdk-js/packages/actor-scraper/cheerio-scraper/README.md

 https://api.apify.com/v2/datasets/[DATASET_ID]/items?format=json
 ```

-where `[DATASET_ID]` is the ID of the actor's run dataset, in which you can find the Run object returned when starting the actor.
+where `[DATASET_ID]` is the ID of the Actor's run dataset, in which you can find the Run object returned when starting the Actor.
 Alternatively, you'll find the download links for the results in Apify Console.

 To skip the `#error` and `#debug` metadata fields from the results and not include empty result records,
 simply add the `clean=true` query parameter to the API URL, or select the  **Clean items** option when downloading the dataset in Apify Console.